lmirosevic/GBStorage/README.md

 Dependencies
 ------------

-Add dependency, link, -ObjC linker flag, header search path in superproject.

 * [GBToolbox](https://github.com/lmirosevic/GBToolbox)

+iOS: Add to your project's workspace, add dependency for GBVersionTracking-iOS, link with your binary, add -ObjC linker flag, add header search path.

+OS X: Add to your project's workspace, add dependency for GBVersionTracking-OSX, link with your binary, add "copy file" step to copy framework into bundle.

 Copyright & License
 ------------